Preschool teachers held about 483,100 jobs in 2021. The largest employers of preschool teachers were as follows:

 Those working in daycare settings may work year-round and have longer hours.

-Employment of preschool teachers is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of preschool teachers is projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.

-Early childhood education is important for a child’s short- and long-term intellectual and social development.
-More preschool teachers should be needed as a result of the increasing demand for early childhood education.
+Early childhood education is important for a child’s intellectual and social development.
+More preschool teachers should be needed to meet the demand for early childhood education.

 For more information about early childhood education, visit